 In the case of a sexual relationship in which the parties believe that the restrictions of the preceding paragraph do not apply, it is the obligation of the supervisor or faculty member, because of their position of authority, to take all necessary steps to remove themselves from professional or institutional actions, such as providing recommendations or participating in the awarding of departmental prizes, performance reviews or promotions, which affect the student and/or employee.
 Before a sexual relationship develops, effective steps must be taken to ensure unbiased evaluation and supervision of the student or employee.
-Faculty members, students, supervisors, and staff members are encouraged to seek assistance and guidance from the Dean of Faculty, Dean of Students, or Assistant Vice President of Human Resources to ensure compliance with this policy.
+Faculty members, students, supervisors, and staff members are encouraged to seek assistance and guidance from the Dean of Faculty, Dean of Students, or Associate Vice President for Human Resources and Payroll Services to ensure compliance with this policy.